 have acquired a sense of invincibility, and assumed he could handle

 virtually anything that came up.
 This was his defense

 or armor which shielded him from feelings of vulnerability/fragility.

-core shame that's invoked within him when they surface, is monumental.
+core shame that's invoked within him when these feelings resurface,

-in boyhood--and it causes him a deep sense of despair, embarrassment
+persona he erected in boyhood--and it causes him a deep sense

 THIS IS ANOTHER FINE MESS WE'VE GOTTEN OURSELVES INTO!